All the Shows Returning After the Writers’ Strike

 Late-Night Shows

-Stephen Colbert, Seth Meyers, and the Jimmys could launch their comebacks as soon as early October, while John Oliver’s Last Week Tonight has not signaled a return date, sources tell Variety.
-The late-night hosts launched the Strike Force Five podcast in August to raise money for writers on the picket lines.
-Comedy Central’s The Daily Show, which was operating through a series of guest hosts after Trevor Noah unceremoniously departed, will likely take longer to get going.
-Real Time With Bill Maher, another show that was roundly criticized for trying to relaunch during the strike, had a tentative return date scheduled for September 29, though the host did an about-face following backlash.
+John Oliver’s Last Week Tonight will return on October 1, while Stephen Colbert, Seth Meyers, and the Jimmys will launch their comebacks on October 2.
+The late-night hosts launched the Strike Force Five podcast in August to raise money for writers on the picket lines during the strike.
+Comedy Central’s The Daily Show, which was operating through a series of guest hosts after Trevor Noah unceremoniously departed, will return a little later on October 16 with a brand-new … slate of guest hosts.
+Still.
+Real Time With Bill Maher, another show that was roundly criticized for trying to relaunch during the strike, decided to go with his original return date scheduled for September 29, per Variety.
+That date was previously postponed following backlash.

 Linear TV